richafnu/Viva/Viva/glint/setup/question-library.md

    > [!IMPORTANT]
    > In cases where text is altered to sufficiently alter the item's meaning, the benchmark comparison is no longer valid and the items is now referred to as "customized," not "standard."
    > - For these items, create a copy of the standard item so that it isn't tied to an invalid benchmark for comparison.
-   > - Customized items don't map to external benchmarks.
-For this reason, if you make a change to a standard survey item, duplicate the question and create a customized version.
-[Question mapping](/../../viva/glint/setup/question-mapping).
+   > - Customized items don't map to external benchmarks by default.
+Carefully review [Question mapping](/../../viva/glint/setup/question-mapping) information before [linking a custom question to an external benchmark suite](custom-question-benchmark.md).

 ## Edit items from the Question Library